dansleboby/LMPA/README.md

 > Extract the release into: C:\laragon\etc\apps\LMPA then double click on LMPA shortcut to run it

+> Add C:\laragon\bin\php\_aliases in your PATH for cli php, you will get access to php54 php70 php71 etc... for each version you add

 > Don't forget to run setup when you run it for the first time

 ## Screenshot